myspc-development/art-test/docs/dashboard-menu-codex.md

 `assets/js/rolesMenus.js` exports a `rolesMenus` object mapping user roles to arrays of menu items.
 Each item contains a `label`, a `lucide-react` icon name, and a `section` key used to toggle dashboard content. `<SidebarMenu>` reads this object to build the navigation for the current role.

+Icon components are imported from `lucide-react` as ES modules and bundled with the dashboard scripts, so no global icon script is needed.

 ## 2. Adding Roles and Menu Items

 To add a new role or modify the menu for an existing role, edit `rolesMenus.js`: